 OK, OK I know it’s still November, and autumn, and I confess that I am nowhere near ready to bring the tree down from the loft yet.
 When I do though, it will most certainly be adorned with these stars that I have been making with my boys this weekend.
 We love doing craft things together and I’m finding that the older they get the more keen they are.

-So, the stars.
 I wanted to share these with you because they’re super easy to make and quite versatile to use.
-Ours will be on our tree, but you could just as easily hang them freely around your house or transform them into a garland.
+Ours will be on our Christmas tree, but you could just as easily hang them freely around your house or transform them into a garland.
 Of course you can use this method to make other shapes too – Christmas trees, Santa shapes, baubles, candy canes and so on.
+You could even use different shapes for other celebrations – decorative birthday present boxes, Easter eggs or felt daffodils would all look lovely.

 What you will need: